Home Theater Dos and Don’ts for Your Super Bowl Party

 Check out this football fan’s awesome home theater.

 3. Do know your room’s limits.
 I’m not talking about that fire code maximum occupancy thing (though that’s important).
 What I mean is you need to know how many people can comfortably and adequately enjoy the view of your display.
-Some TVs, notably LCD flat panel TVs and rear projection DLP TVs, have limited viewing angles.
+Some TVs, notably LCD flat panel TVs, have limited viewing angles.
 That means that people who sit too far off center will get a reduced picture experience than those sitting closer to the sweet spot.
 If you have a plasma TV, this isn’t really a problem, but many LCD TVs, especially if it’s more than two years old and not from a manufacturer’s top line, will have this problem.
 You don’t have to know the TV’s specified viewing angle.
 You can simply test it out yourself by moving to the left or right and noting the point where the picture drops off.
 That’s the widest part you should place any extra seats for guests.

 4. Do pay attention to your audio system.
 Just because it’s football, doesn’t mean you don’t need to hear it on a good sound system.
 All that important commentary will be coming from your center channel, so you want to make sure it’s working properly.
 The half-time show will feature mostly music, which will sound a lot better on your properly balanced and tuned surround sound system than from your TVs tiny speakers.